Block-wise Adaptive Caching for Accelerating Diffusion Policy: Appendix / supplemental material

 \section{Appendix / supplemental material}

-In this supplemental material, we provide complete proofs of Proposition~\ref{prop:ffn-error} in Appendix~\ref{appendix: theoretical analysis of error propagation}, along with additional experiments examining the choice of parameter $k$ in Appendix~\ref{appendix: Additional Experiments on k}.
+In this supplemental material, we provide declaration of LLMs uses in Appendix~\ref{appendix: llms}, detailed background on diffusion-based VLA models in Appendix~\ref{appendix: diffusion_background}, limitation of our work in Appendix~\ref{appendix: limitation}, complete proofs of Proposition~\ref{prop:ffn-error} in Appendix~\ref{appendix: theoretical analysis of error propagation}, discussion on cause of error surge phenomenon in Appendix~\ref{appendix: error surge}, more details on the benchmark in Appendix~\ref{appendix: more details on benchmarks}, along with additional experiments examining the choice of parameter $n$ in Appendix~\ref{appendix: Additional Experiments on k}.
 We further include ablation studies analyzing different metrics in Appendix~\ref{appendix: different metrics}, and present more temporal similarity figures in Appendix~\ref{appendix: More details on Observation for insight}.
 Additionally, Appendix~\ref{appendix: More details on the high episode homogeneity within a single task} contains illustrations demonstrating episode homogeneity within individual tasks, while Appendix~\ref{appendix: More details for Fig.3} offers supplementary visualizations supporting Figure~3.
-Finally, in Appendix~\ref{appendix:steps after ACS} and Appendix~\ref{appendix:steps after BUA}, we present the update steps obtained under $S=10$, $k=5$, while using cosine as metric via BAC, showing the update steps obtained after employing ACS and BUA, respectively.
+In Appendix~\ref{appendix:steps after ACS} and Appendix~\ref{appendix:steps after BUA}, we present the update steps obtained under $S=10$, $n=5$, while using cosine as metric via BAC, showing the update steps obtained after employing ACS and BUA, respectively.
+In Appendix~\ref{appendix:Visualization_of_Cache_Behavior}, we provide detailed visualizations and analysis of the cache behavior.
+We provide large-scale evidence showing that episodes within the same task exhibit strong homogeneity in Appendix~\ref{appendix:Large_diverse_evidence_for_episodes}.
+Finally, we demonstrate that BAC provides additional speedup even when applied on top of the DDIM baseline in Appendix~\ref{appendix:Evaluating BAC Under Fast DDIM Schedulers}.